Best Bombay Sandwich Chutney Recipe in 10 mins | Green Chutney for Sandwich

 Hara is green in Hindi and because of the green color, the green chutney is called Hari Chutney in Mumbai.

 Mumbai Sandwiches are incomplete without the spicy green chutney.
-In fact, the sandwich chutney is the heart of Bombay Sandwich, be it a masala toast sandwich, grilled sandwich, or junglee sandwich.
+In fact, the sandwich chutney is the heart of the Bombay Sandwich, be it a masala toast sandwich, grilled sandwich, or junglee sandwich.

 What makes Bombay Sandwich Chutney so special?
 The ingredients used to make the green chutney elevates the taste and flavor of any sandwich or snack.